ch-stark/clusterpermissionblog/clusterpermission.md

 With recent improvements and its growing use in core RHACM feature  ClusterPermission is becoming essential for managing **Role-Based Access Control (RBAC)** across multiple clusters.

-## Why ClusterPermission is a Game Changer for Multi-Cluster RBAC
+## Why ClusterPermission has become a critical component in Multi-Cluster RBAC

 Traditional Kubernetes RBAC defines who can do what and where.
 But when you're dealing with a fleet of clusters, setting up individual roles on each one quickly becomes difficult.